 Do you know other small biz owners, or other life coaches, who might want to be part of a mastermind group?
 You could start a free group where you are a member, first, to get the ball rolling.

 Another option, of course, is for you to hire your own coach, someone who will not judge you or say “you should be farther along,” but instead someone who supports you and wants only success for you.
 Are you willing to give up your guilt and frustration, get unstuck, and really move forward?
 Okay, okay, maybe not “give up guilt and frustration,” but make friends with them and USE them to empower you and put you into progressive action?

 I was at a Jack Canfield seminar last month.
 He said, “If you really want personal growth in your life, do three things: get married, have children, and start your own business.”
 He wasn’t kidding.
 Starting your own business will push every button you have.
 But you will grow in tremendous ways, and as a life coach, you will also help others at the same time.

 I strongly encourage everyone to be part of a mastermind group.
 You can look here to find a mastermind group, and if there’s not one already available which meets your needs, start a mastermind group yourself.

-I’ve created a free, simple, step-by-step ebook on how to start your own mastermind group which will get you on the right path.
+I’ve created a free, simple, step-by-step video tutorial on how to start your own mastermind group which will get you on the right path.